 The Bible is replete with examples of people suffering the consequences of their choices most famously in the person of Pharaoh and the nation of Israel’s captivities.
 According to the Midrashic, the old Jewish oral exegesis of the Old Testament, God warns those to stray away from him and the life found within him but a time will come when he gives them over to the evil inclinations of their hearts, the consequences of their persistent pursuit of withdrawing from him.

 In this regard, I believe that our Lord never reveals himself except to have that person obey what he or she knows about God.
 If such a person goes on believing, then God is faithful and continues to reveal more and more of himself.
 However, if such a person disbelieves and continues to disbelieve what God has revealed when our Lord presents himself, then the time will come when God no longer reveals himself and the eyes of the man are blinded to the truth and his heart is hardened.
 In 2 Thessalonians 2:10-12 we read of “them that perish; because they received not the love of the truth, that they might be saved.
 And for this cause, God shall send them strong delusion, that they should believe a lie: That they all might be damned who believed not the truth, but had pleasure in unrighteousness.”
-At the same time, as I said earlier, deficiencies and shortcomings of the effectualness of grace aren’t due insufficiency of grace but due to the corrosive, habitual history of hardening one’s heart against the call of God’s voice wherein the heart for God gradually diminishes as a consequence of habitual sin because of the willful inability to listen and hear his voice.
+At the same time, as I said earlier, deficiencies and shortcomings of the effectualness of grace aren’t due to the insufficiency of grace but due to the corrosive, habitual history of hardening one’s heart against the call of God’s voice wherein the heart for God gradually diminishes as a consequence of habitual sin because of the willful inability to listen and hear his voice.

 All to say that the conscience seeks to lead a person toward true knowledge and true fellowship with God and not a counterfeit.
 Those who receive a counterfeit have, as the epistle to Rome tells us, “when they knew God, they glorified him not as God, neither were thankful; but became vain in their imaginations,” and they have “changed the truth of God into a lie” (Romans 1:21, 25).